 A few items of information for you or your association newsletter:

-Land Use News – Land use items of interest this month include:
+Land Use News – Land use items of interest this month feature bike lanes/road paving, and sidewalk connectivity projects:

-Election Officers Needed! – Fairfax County needs Election Officers for upcoming 2019 elections.
-Election Officers are needed at each of the 243 precincts to run the polls and assist voters.
-Interested individuals must be registered voters in Virginia and complete required training and forms.
-Individuals may choose to accept the $175 stipend for a full day, or volunteer their time.
-Language Election Officers are needed in certain areas of Fairfax County who speak Korean or Vietnamese.
-Training (www.fairfaxcounty.gov/elections/election-officers/election-officer-training) begins in September.
-Residency in Fairfax County is not required.
+Election Officers Needed! – The Fairfax County Office of Elections needs Election Officers, particularly residents who speak Korean or Vietnamese, for the upcoming 2019 elections.
+Election Officers must be registered voters in Virginia and complete required training and forms.
+You may choose to accept the $175 stipend for a full day, or volunteer your time.
+There is a particular need for Language Election Officers, who speak Korean or Vietnamese in the Annandale and Falls Church areas.
 To apply, complete and submit the online form at: www.vote4fairfax.com/apply.
-For more information, visit the Office of Elections website (www.fairfaxcounty.gov/elections/election-officers/working) or call 703-324-4735; TTY 711.
+Training begins in April.
+For more information, visit the Office of Elections website (www.fairfaxcounty.gov/elections/election-officers/working), or call 703-324-4735, TTY 711.